Jeremy690/False-Discovery-Rate-via-Data-Splitting/README.md

 Numerical Simulations in Section 2.3, Section 4,1 and Section 4.2.

 ```
-● Upload the file onto a computer system (e.g., Odyssey at Harvard).
+● Upload the file onto a parallel computing system (e.g., Odyssey at Harvard).
 ● For each figure, open the corresponding folder.
 ● Make sure to change the working directory in the R file and the sh file in the corresponding folder.
 We have pointed out the codes you need to change when you want to produce the figures on your own.
 ● In the sh file, change the mail-user to your own email address.
 It will automatically inform you whenever your running jobs are done via email.